Nakatani RIES Fellowship for U.S. Students – Frequently Asked Questions (FAQs)

 Yes!
 The Nakatani RIES Fellowship is geared towards the needs of young undergraduates who are new to scientific research and study of Japanese language and culture.
-Prior research experience or study of Japanese language or culture are not program requirements, but if you have prior experience please share this in your application essays.
+Prior Japanese language or culture study are not required, but if you have prior experience please share this in your application essays.

 I am a student at a community (two-year) college.
 Am I eligible to apply?

 Yes!
 Community college students planning to or in the process of transferring to a four-year university are encouraged to apply.
 If you plan on transferring to a four-year school or have already been accepted into a four-year school via an articulation agreement be sure to make note of this in your essays.

 I am technically a junior by credits, but this is only my second year in college.
 Am I still eligible to apply?

 Nakatani RIES bases your status on the number of years you have been enrolled as a degree-seeking undergraduate student.
 If this is your first or second year in college you are eligible to apply (provided you meet all other stated eligibility criteria), regardless of whether you are technically a junior by credits.